simplesquid/nova-advanced-number-field/README.md

 ## Usage

-The `AdvancedNumber` field provides an additional 5 methods to the default `Number` field, namely:
+The `AdvancedNumber` field provides an additional 6 methods to the default `Number` field, namely:

 - `->prefix('$')`: Sets the prefix to be used when displaying the number.
 - `->thousandsSeparator(' ')`: Set the thousands separator symbol to be used when displaying the number.
 - `->decimalPoint('.')`: Sets the decimal point symbol to be used when displaying the number.
 - `->decimals(3)`: Sets the number of decimal points to be used as well as the step value.
 - `->suffix('%')`: Sets the suffix to be used when displaying the number.
+- `->bytes()`: Output the number to byte major units, i.e. KiB, MiB, GiB, or TiB.

 You can use the field in your Nova resource like so: